Want to Stand Out at a Craft Show? Try these Display Tricks

 Ideally, the craft show venue will have good lighting.
 But if the space has limited lighting, adding lights to your display will help it stand out.

-Be sure to ask the organizer if you’ll have access to electricity before you plan your display around lighting that needs to be plugged in (battery-powered lighting is an option if you don’t).
+Be sure to ask the organizer if you’ll have access to electricity before you plan your display around lighting that needs to be plugged in.
 And be sure electrical cords won’t be a tripping hazard (you may want to bring Gaffer tape if your cord will run along the floor where people walk).

 The light fixtures and light draw attention to each individual shoe at Charlotte Olympia.
 (Image Source: VM)